Anniepoo/bornhackgame/README.md

 # BornHack Game

-A location based game to be played at BornHack.
+A location based game.

-## Install
+## Changelog

-clone https://github.com/Anniepoo/identity/ under your home directory.
+- No longer depends on pack(identity).
+Portions of library(identity/login_database) transcluded into database.pl
+because it was becoming unweildy to handle in pack(identity) just for 69 LoC

 ## Run